 The four models corresponded to four FDA-regulated industries:

-- The candy manufacturing industry
+- Candy manufacturing industry

-- The cosmetics industry
+- Cosmetics industry

-- The ready-to-eat food manufacturing industry
+- Ready-to-eat food manufacturing industry

-- The dietary supplements manufacturing industry
+- Dietary supplements manufacturing industry

-- A final report entitled “Updating CFSAN Small Business Models for Four FDA-Regulated Industries” (March 2008)
+Electronic models; final report, Updating CFSAN Small Business Models for Four FDA-Regulated Industries (March 2008)